fosspill/FFXIV_Modding_Tool/README.md

 FFMT is on an extended hiatus.

-Important bug fixes and framework updates will, however, still be released.
+Important bug fixes and framework updates may still be released on a best effort basis.
+No packages will be provided.

 ---
 **Please consider using penumbra instead of FFMT:**